lsst-dm/dmtn-249/index.rst

 ``Butler.get``
 """"""""""""""

-1. If given a data ID, dataset type name, and collection search path instead of a ``DatasetRef``, obtain both the ``DatasetRef`` and all related datastore records from the database in a single Registry or butler server call.
+1. If given a data ID, dataset type name, and collection search path instead of a :class:`DatasetRef`, obtain both the :class:`DatasetRef` and all related datastore records from the database in a single Registry or butler server call.
-   If given a ``DatasetRef``, use this to obtain the datastore records. again via a single Registry or a butler server call.
+   If given a :class:`DatasetRef`, use this to obtain the datastore records. again via a single Registry or a butler server call.
-   ``QuantumBackedButler`` will look up datastore records directly in the quantum.
+   :class:`QuantumBackedButler` will look up datastore records directly in the quantum.

-2. Call ``Datastore.get`` with both the resolved ``DatasetRef`` and the bundle of records, returning the result to the caller.
+2. Call :meth:`Datastore.get` with both the resolved :class:`DatasetRef` and the bundle of records, returning the result to the caller.

-Because this is a read-only operation, consistency in the presence of failures is not a concern, but this still has a major advantage over the current approach for client-server in particular, as it bundles all http server access into a single call, followed by a direct object-store call, reducing latency and again allowing the Datastore to be a regular ``FileDatastore``.
+Because this is a read-only operation, consistency in the presence of failures is not a concern, but this still has a major advantage over the current approach for client-server in particular, as it bundles all http server access into a single call, followed by a direct object-store call, reducing latency and again allowing the Datastore to be a regular :class:`~datastores.fileDatastore.FileDatastore`.

 ``Butler.unstore``
 """"""""""""""""""

-This is a proposed new interface for removing multiple datasets from the Datastore without removing them from the Registry - one part of a replacement for ``Butler.pruneDatasets``, and part of a reimplementation for ``Butler.removeRuns``.
+This is a proposed new interface for removing multiple datasets from the Datastore without removing them from the Registry - one part of a replacement for :meth:`Butler.pruneDatasets`, and part of a reimplementation for :meth:`Butler.removeRuns`.

-1. Pass the inputs to Registry and/or butler server to obtain ``DatasetRefs`` and datastore records, instructing it to delete those records at the same time.
+1. Pass the inputs to Registry and/or butler server to obtain :class:`DatasetRef` objects and datastore records, instructing it to delete those records at the same time.
-   ``QuantumBackedButler`` may not need to implement this operation at all, but if it does (e.g. for clobbering), it already has everything it needs in the quantum.
+   :class:`QuantumBackedButler` may not need to implement this operation at all, but if it does (e.g. for clobbering), it already has everything it needs in the quantum.
    Deletion in the Registry can be made consistent via transactions, and in the client/server these can be started and committed entirely in the server.

 2. Pass the records to the Datastore and tell it to delete those artifacts.